happyhappysundays/SparkBox/README.md

 **define DUMP_ON**
 Dump preset define.
 Comment out if you'd prefer to not see so much text output

+**define TWOCOLOUR**
+Uncomment if two-colour OLED screens are used.
+Offsets some text and shows an alternate tuner.

 # Heltec module version
 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/Dev_board.jpg?raw=true)